- 1.0.0 Scope of Thesis, Research Papers, and Dissertation

 3.8.2 A field examination may be scheduled at the request of the student or the decision of the supervising faculty member for the field in question, when either the student or the faculty member judges that an appropriate amount of time has been spent on preparation of the field.

-3.8.3 After the student has successfully completed the last of their Field Examinations, the chair of the Supervisory Committee will schedule an oral General Examination.
+3.8.3 After the student has successfully completed the last of their Field Examinations, their additional research language plan (see Section 3.3), and the Graduate School's requirements (found in Graduate Policy 1.1.4.1), the chair of the Supervisory Committee will schedule an oral General Examination.
 This may be scheduled no earlier than four months from the date that the Supervisory Committee is officially appointed to the Graduate School via MyGrad.
 Upon successfully completing the General Examination, the student is admitted to candidacy and proceeds to write the dissertation.
-See the University of Washington Graduate School Policies and Procedures, “Admission to Candidacy for Doctoral Degree.

 3.9.0 An informal reading committee will be appointed to evaluate periodically the candidate’s research progress.
 The committee will consist of the student's faculty adviser and one or two others.
 (This is not the Reading Committee to be formally designated by the Dean of the Graduate School.)